LuchiAdaobi/LeadsCaptureChromeExtension/README.md

 Live site: [Link to Live Site](https://leadcaptureapp.netlify.app/) Git repo: [Link to Git Repo](https://github.com/LuchiAdaobi/chromeExtension)

-A heartfelt shout-out to Scrimba for providing the initial spark of inspiration, and to the amazing coding community for its unwavering support and camaraderie.
+A heartfelt shout-out to Scrimba for providing the initial spark of inspiration, and to the amazing coding community for its unwavering support and camaraderie

 Happy lead management! 🚀